RawBOT/txt-to-vita-manual/README.md

 ## Output and Using the Manual on the Vita

-PNG files will be outputted to an `Manual/` directory in the working dir.
+PNG files will be output by default to an `Manual/` directory in the working dir.
 To use them on a bubble on the Vita, there's two options:

 ### Existing Manual
 If the app/bubble you want to modify is a Vita game, or if it is a PSX/PSP bubble that already has a manual in the Live Area, then just copy and replace the PNG files in the app/bubble's directory, e.g. `ux0:app/<app-id>/sce_sys/Manual`.